aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 =============================================

 * **Before class Monday 2/20:**

+  * Read :ref:`Try/Except <exceptions_chap>`
+  * Read :ref:`String Formatting<formatting_chap>`
+  * You may find it helpful to read this `External Tutorial on Reading CSV Files <https://thenewcircle.com/s/post/1572/python_for_beginners_reading_and_manipulating_csv_files>`_
+  * Read :ref:`Writing files<write_text_file_chap>` (also note :ref:`Writing CSV files<csv_chap>`)
   * Read :ref:`Python modules <modules_chap>`
-  * Make sure to read :ref:`pip module installer <pip_chap>` (and install the ``pip`` module)
+  * Make sure to read :ref:`pip module installer <pip_chap>` (and install the ``pip`` module by downloading the `get-pip.py` program and running it with admin permissions -- see Canvas announcement/instructions for help with this if you have any problems!)
+  * Read :ref:`How to Fix Common Problems using your native machine's Python<gotchas_chap>`, which may also be helpful as we move forward.
   * Read :ref:`Fetching data <requests_chap>`
-  * Read :ref:`REST APIs<rest_apis_chap>`
-  * Check out `this iTunes Search API documentation <https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/>`_ and consider how to use it to make an API request.
-You don't have to understand it, but you *should* have taken a good look at it.

 .. usageassignment::
-  :subchapters: PythonModules/intro-ModulesandGettingHelp, PythonModules/Therandommodule, Installation/pip, Requests/intro, Requests/fetching_a_page, Requests/how_the_Internet_works, Requests/urls, Requests/http, Requests/requests_details, RESTAPIs/intro, RESTAPIs/RequestURLs, RESTAPIs/DebugURLs, RESTAPIs/jsonlib, RESTAPIs/unicode, RESTAPIs/requestsCookbook
+  :subchapters: PythonModules/intro-ModulesandGettingHelp, PythonModules/Therandommodule, Exceptions/intro-exceptions, Exceptions/using-exceptions, StringFormatting/intro-PrintinginPython2.7, StringFormatting/Interpolation, StringFormatting/CSV, Files/WritingTextFiles,  Installation/pip, NativeInterpreterGotchas/FixCommonProblems, Requests/intro, Requests/fetching_a_page, Requests/how_the_Internet_works, Requests/urls, Requests/http, Requests/requests_details
   :assignment_name: Lecture Prep 11
   :deadline: 2017-02-20 17:30
   :pct_required: 75